Is it Possible to Achieve the Sustainable Development Goals by 2030?

 The SDGs are a strong focus at the national level, but often have not fully penetrated at the regional level.
 The process of localizing SDGs achievements at the regional levels is actually one of the keys to Indonesia’s progress in moving forward.

 As a part of its effort in implementing the SDGs, Indonesia is preparing to launch SDG Academy Indonesia at the end of 2020.
-A collaboration between UNDP Indonesia, Tanoto Foundation, and the Ministry of National Development Planning of the Republic of Indonesia, this innovative programme is designed to assist Indonesian development actors in using the SDG framework, including contextualizing and localizing SDGs, and developing leadership in these areas.
+A collaboration between UNDP Indonesia, Tanoto Foundation, an independent family philanthropy organisation founded by Sukanto Tanoto and Tinah Bingei Tanoto in 1981, and the Ministry of National Development Planning of the Republic of Indonesia, this innovative programme is designed to assist Indonesian development actors in using the SDG framework, including contextualizing and localizing SDGs, and developing leadership in these areas.